malhotra-rishabh/homebrew-boogiewoogie/README.md

 - Verify SSH key existence
 - Update your global Git configuration
 - Create a backup of your existing SSH config
-- Update your SSH configuration
+- Update your SSH configuration (with all SSH aliases)
 - Restart the SSH agent with the correct key
-- Test connection to the Git host
+- Test connection to the Git host via the alias
-- Show detailed status information
+- Show detailed status information, including the SSH alias to use

 ### Show Current Profile